 Year 1.
 Perform satisfactorily in preliminary course work.
 In the summer, students are required to embark on a short-term research project, internship, graduate student instructorship, reading course, or on another research activity.

 Years 2-3.
 Continue course work.
-Serve as a Graduate Student Instructor.
-Find an area for the oral qualifying exam and a potential thesis advisor.
-Pass the oral qualifying exam during the spring semester of Year 2, or in the fall semester of Year 3.
-Advance to candidacy.
+Find a thesis advisor and an area for the oral qualifying exam.
+Formally choose a chair for qualifying exam committee, who will also serve as faculty mentor separate from the thesis advisor.
+Pass the oral qualifying exam and advance to candidacy during the spring semester of Year 2 or the fall semester of Year 3.
+Present research at BSTARS each year.

 Years 4-5.
 Finish the thesis, and give a lecture based on it in a department seminar.